 Interest on Long-term or Non-maturing CDs

-Interest earned on CDs, even if they did not mature in the tax year, is taxible in the year in which it is credited to your account.
+Interest earned on CDs, even if they did not mature in the tax year, is taxible in the year in which it is credited to your account for all CDs greater than 1-year.
 Even if the bank or credit union did not send you a check for the CD interest earned, but credited it to your principal balance, you still need to report that income on your taxes.
 The rule holds true even if you do not have the right pursuant to the terms of the CD to access the income.
 For this reason, some some people prefer to open CDs with their IRA funds, as the income on an IRA CD may accumulate in a tax deferred manner.

 For specific questions, please ask a qualified tax accountant.